Get insider access

 Mid-Mid

-These headphones have fantastic mid accuracy.
-This range is very flat and neutral, so dialogue between characters and instruments in soundtracks like the finale of Final Fantasy VII: Remake sound clear, natural, and accurate.
+These headphones have excellent mid-range target compliance.
+Apart from a small dip in the low-mids, which keeps soundtrack mixes from getting muddy, this range is mostly flat.
+Dialogue between characters and instruments in soundtracks like the finale of Final Fantasy VII: Remake sound clear, natural, and accurate.

 Sound